 Due to a system-wide technology update, we are experiencing extremely high call volume.
 We appreciate your patience with our operators during this time.
 Thank you for choosing Fox Chase Cancer Center.

 Daniel Haubrich - Patient Story

 "My experience at Fox Chase was always positive."

 I often think back and wonder what would have happened if I had not gone to Fox Chase Cancer Center for treatment of my prostate cancer.
 Choosing Fox Chase was the best decision I’ve ever made.

 In 2005, I took advantage of prostate screenings offered at my workplace.
 I was a manager with the Federal Aviation Administration William J Hughes Technical Center in Atlantic City, NJ.
 I had always had regular check-ups, but I decided to have the prostate screening blood test since I was over age 50.

-Daniel’s PSA score was higher than expected, and he decided to seek further evaluation from his primary doctor.
-“The result made me concerned.
-I went to my doctor who confirmed the results and sent me to a local urologist.
-Further testing, including a CAT scan and biopsy, revealed a mass on my prostate,” Daniel continues.
+The screening showed that my PSA score was higher than expected.
+The result made me concerned enough that I decided to see my primary care doctor to do some further evaluation.
+My doctor confirmed the results and sent me to a local urologist who did more testing, including a CAT scan and biopsy.
+Those tests discovered the cancerous mass on my prostate.

-This urologist suggested a treatment plan with radiation therapy because he didn’t feel I was a surgical candidate.
-His offer gave Daniel little hope for a full recovery.
-“He explained that my Gleason score was high and that my health outlook didn’t look good," shares Daniel, who wasn't encouraged.
-"At that moment I knew that I needed to find a more experienced surgeon with an optimistic attitude.”
+The urologist didn’t think I was a good candidate for surgery, so he recommended a treatment plan with radiation therapy.
+He offered me little hope that I would have a full recovery because my Gleason score was high, and he indicated that my health outlook was not good.
+At that moment I knew that I needed to find a more experienced surgeon with an optimistic attitude.